 It’s also a beautiful building and you can at least get your photo taken outside with one of the most beloved characters in animation history, Totoro 🙂

-The area is located about a 20 minute train ride from Shinjuku, so I wouldn’t recommend heading there if your time is short in Tokyo.
+The area is located about a 20 minute train ride from Shinjuku.

 One option if you have plenty of time in the city is to combine a half day going to Shimokitazawa and Inokashira Park, they are only 20 minutes from each other, before heading back into Shinjuku or Shibuya.

-Again these suggestions are only for those with more time on their hands and wanting to get a flavour of more quieter local life.
+These suggestions are only for those wanting to get a flavour of more quieter local life and some hipster areas in Tokyo.

-Do you have any off the beaten path suggestions for Tokyo that you have seen?
+Do you have any off the beaten path suggestions for Tokyo that you have been to?